 With choice on the streaming market at an all-time high, it can be difficult to figure out which service is actually worth your cash.
 After all, streaming was supposed to save us money in the long run, acting as an entertainment replacement for expensive pay TV packages.

 Fast-forward to the present and subscribing to all the platforms available is anything but cost-effective.
 While neither 1 will break the bank on its own, get 3 or more and suddenly you'll be wondering if cutting the cord is actually worth it.

 That's why it's important to figure out which of Australia's streaming services will offer the most bang for your buck.

-Some services, like Netflix and Stan, offer a monthly subscription in order to access a large, constantly evolving catalogue.
-Other services, like ABC iview, let you watch shows that have aired on television for a limited window after the broadcast period.
-Then there are the iTunes platforms of the world, which let you buy a licence to a program to keep, which you can download and watch on a range of devices without needing an Internet connection.
+Some services including Netflix and Stan offer a monthly subscription to access a large, constantly evolving catalogue.
+Other services such as ABC iview let you watch shows that have aired on television for a limited window after the broadcast period.

-If you want access to more content than you could ever possibly hope to watch in a lifetime but don't want to spend a huge amount of money, you'll want a subscription streaming service.
-When most people talk about streaming, this is the type of service they're thinking of.
+If you want access to an enormous volume of content but don't want to spend a huge amount of money, you'll want a subscription streaming service.

 Streaming subscription service providers

 Foxtel-owned BINGE is an appealing streaming service in the Australian market, especially for users just giving up their pay TV service.
 While it has the same shows and movies as Foxtel, the library is full of heavy hitters.
 It incorporates many of the existing Foxtel channels including content from HBO, NBCUniversal, BBC, Warner Bros. and more.